alexliu0809/alexliu0809.github.io/_includes/blog_atlas_manual.md

 ### Two Types of Resources
 A RIPE Atlas API can either return a list of objects or a single object in a response.

 We will refer to the first type as an Object List Resource.
-A URL that points to an Object List Resource generally has the form: `https://atlas.ripe.net/api/v2/<OBJECTNAME_PLURAL>/`
+A URL that points to an Object List Resource generally has the form: *https://atlas.ripe.net/api/v2/< OBJECTNAME_PLURAL >/*

 An API resource that returns a single object will be called an Object Detail Resource.
-An Object Detail Resource URL usually has the form: `https://atlas.ripe.net/api/v2/<OBJECTNAME_PLURAL>/<OBJECT_ID>`
+An Object Detail Resource URL usually has the form: *https://atlas.ripe.net/api/v2/< OBJECTNAME_PLURAL >/< OBJECT_ID >*

 #### Object List Resources
 An Object List Resource will return one JSON object.
-This JSON object holds the fields count, next, previous and `results`.
+This JSON object holds the fields count, next, previous and *results*.
 This latter field is an array of JSON objects.
 Its URL will end with the name of the object type.
-For example: `https://atlas.ripe.net/api/v2/measurements/`
+For example: *https://atlas.ripe.net/api/v2/measurements/*

-The `results` field will hold an array of objects.
-Each object contains a field `id `and a field `type` that, together, are unique identifiers across all the RIPE Atlas APIs.
+The *results* field will hold an array of objects.
+Each object contains a field *id *and a field *type* that, together, are unique identifiers across all the RIPE Atlas APIs.

 You can add query parameters to the URI to filter object properties.
 You can also use query parameters to add additional fields to the objects, or remove fields from the objects.
-An example of a filter query parameter is `is_oneoff=true`, while an example of a query parameter that would reduce the fields is `fields=id,country_code=gr`.
+An example of a filter query parameter is *is_oneoff=true*, while an example of a query parameter that would reduce the fields is *fields=id,country_code=gr*.

 A Resource that holds a request list will always be paginated.
 This means that the response to a single request will be broken down into separate responses if the number of objects requested exceeds 500.
-The details of this pagination are all in the `count`, `next` and `previous` fields of the response.
+The details of this pagination are all in the *count*, *next* and *previous* fields of the response.
 The response has a field count that lists the total number of objects found in RIPE Atlas.
-This `count` field will never have a value higher than **20,000**.
+This *count* field will never have a value higher than **20,000**.

 #### Example
 ```